sh-haruta/rwsg-prv/README.md

 The formats are provided in .sample files.

-### For dataset (Coming soon)
+### For dataset
-In the dataset, we include the contents which meet the CC4.0 lisence.
+In the dataset, we include the contents which meet the CCBY4.0 lisence.

 If a cited paper is not the case, its title, authors, and published year are only provided.